maxgribov/Spine/README.md

 ![Namespace](images/spine_readme_assets_namespace.png)

->If you forget to set the namespace when you initialize your character they can be just not found
+>If you forget to set the namespace when you initialize your character images can be just not found

 #### JSON